 Wow, what a revelation.
 Probably the best financial advice that absolutely everybody knows, but almost everybody ignores!
 After tracking all my expenses and incomes after first few months I quickly realized I was spending more than I was making!
 It was time to increase my income and reduce my expenses, fast!

 - Habits and subscriptions are a bigger problem than one time large purchases

 Before tracking my expenses I thought that if I stay away from large purchases I would be OK.
 But once you see the numbers crystal clear, it makes total sense to you.
 Jim Rohn said it best, “Success is a numbers game”.
-Details might be different in your case, but for me I realized I was losing way too much money on habits (caffe bars, coca-cola + chocolate) than when I was making a large purchase.
-I stopped drinking Coca Cola (it’s bad for my health anyway), and I reinvested that money into customer acquisition for my business (win win).
+Details might be different in your case, but for me I realized I was losing way too much money on habits (cafe bars, coca-cola + chocolate) than when I was making a large purchase.
+I stopped drinking Coca-Cola (it’s bad for my health anyway), and I reinvested that money into customer acquisition for my business (win-win).
 This also goes into “opportunity cost”.
 If you are an economics major you probably know what this means.
 I am not, so I had to find out on my own.
-Wasting money on expensive coffee every day of the year, could be instead reinvested in an Vanguard Index fund with a 8% return.
+Wasting money on expensive coffee every day of the year could be instead reinvested in a Vanguard Index fund with an 8% return.
 The story goes that you lost $800 dollars per year on coffee, but if you invested that $800 in that fund, you would probably have millions in few decades.
 That’s opportunity cost.